News

 Developing Professional Curiosity

-In partnership with the Salford Safeguarding Adults Board (SSAB) we have produced some joint webpages with information on professional curiosity which contains links to various resources including a short animation.
+In partnership between the SSCP and the Salford Safeguarding Adults Board (SSAB) we have produced some joint webpages with information on professional curiosity which contains links to various resources including a short animation.
 Please take some time to look at these resources and share them with your teams / colleagues.
 They are still being developed so if you have any comments or suggestions, please let us know by emailing michelle.hulme@salford.gov.uk or shahanara.begum@salford.gov.uk

 Think Family